Spicy Chocolate Ice Cream (that's actually spicy)

 You might be wondering why you need to empty your entire little container of cayenne powder to make this.
 It sounds like a ludicrous amount, right?
 Like the devil’s work.

-Well, the thing is, dairy is a common remedy to too-spicy food.
+Well, the thing is, dairy is a common remedy for eating food that's too spicy.
 It has to do with the fat molecules in dairy coating the capsaicin… or something.
 Just the other day, in fact, I was watching a video of people trying increasingly spicy foods, and they all had tall glasses of milk on standby to help quell the raging flames in their mouths.

-For someone who normally doesn’t go for spicy desserts, I was impressed by this one.
 The birthday boy was happy, and someone else even said it was the best ice cream I’ve made.
 I’m still beaming from the compliment.
-Or maybe I’m just smiling through the pain of eating this ice cream… just kidding.
-It’s not that bad.
+Or maybe I’m just smiling through the pain of eating this ice cream…

-This ice cream does have heat, but it isn’t blow-your-head-off-spicy unless you’re extremely sensitive to spicy food.
-It’s a medium amount.
-The heat is front and center—definitely not a back note or aftertaste or subtle twist—but as a self-proclaimed spice wimp, I was still able to tolerate it.
-The dark chocolate and cayenne play nice with each other, and cinnamon and chili powder help round out the flavors overall, making for an ice cream experience adjacent to Mexican hot chocolate.
+This is blow-your-head-off-spicy, if I'm being honest.
+It's not for the faint of heart.
+The heat is front and center—definitely not a back note or aftertaste or subtle twist—and just one lick gave me hiccups.
+The dark chocolate and cayenne play nice with each other, and cinnamon and chili powder help round out the flavors overall, making for an eating experience that's like if Mexican hot chocolate wanted to kill you.

-Included in the recipe is shards of dark chocolate stracciatella to help add sweet chocolate flavor and textural variation.
+Included in the recipe are shards of dark chocolate stracciatella to help add sweet chocolate flavor and textural variation.
 It’s optional, but I highly recommend it.
-I tried adding chili crisp to melted chocolate to use as stracciatella, but after the birthday boy tried it, he decided against it.
-The flavors just didn’t go well with chili powder and cayenne.
 I ended up using plain dark chocolate with a small amount of flavorless coconut oil.

 Try something a little spicier than a PSL this spooky autumn season.
 It’s a trick and a treat all in one.
 Happy Halloween!